antoineruzette/goo_gallery/_pages/userguide.md

 ---
 title: User's Guide
-subtitle: Create with first digital tissues in 3D with just a few clicks.
+subtitle: Goo allows you to create your first 3D digital tissues in just a few clicks.
 description: ''
 featured_image: ''
 ---